gwtboot/gwt-boot-maven-archetypes/README.md

 # GWT Boot Maven Archetypes
-Maven Archetypes for GWT Boot projects.
-You can generate all the GWT Boot projects with this Maven Archetypes.
+Maven archetypes for GWT Boot projects.
+You can generate all the GWT Boot projects with this Maven archetypes.
+All the archetypes are based on [GWT Boot Starters](https://github.com/gwtboot/gwt-boot-modules)

 To run the archetypes: